PaysafeCard: Issuing

-In contrast to in-house vouchers and prepaid products, paysafecard is sold and accepted at distinct companies ("Third Party Billing").
+In contrast to in-house vouchers and prepaid products, PaysafeCard is sold and accepted at distinct companies ("Third Party Billing").
 For this reason, dealing with them is a banking transaction and requires either a banking partner or a banking licence.
-In the beginning, paysafecard was issued by the BAWAG P.S.K. in Austria and the Commerzbank in Germany.
+In the beginning, PaysafeCard was issued by the BAWAG P.S.K. in Austria and the Commerzbank in Germany.

-Since 2008, paysafecard's subsidiary company Prepaid Services Company Limited holds a licence of the Financial Conduct Authority (resp. its predecessor Financial Services Authority) "to issue electronic money (e-money) and provide payment services", valid for all countries in the European Economic Area.
-Therefore in those countries, paysafecard is issued by Prepaid Services without external banking partner.
-Further, Swiss paysafecard subsidiary paysafecard.com Schweiz GmbH is a licensed financial intermediary in Switzerland and issuer of the product also in other countries, e.g. in Australia.
+Since 2008, PaysafeCard's subsidiary company Prepaid Services Company Limited holds a licence of the Financial Conduct Authority (resp. its predecessor Financial Services Authority) "to issue electronic money (e-money) and provide payment services", valid for all countries in the European Economic Area.
+Therefore in those countries, PaysafeCard is issued by Prepaid Services without external banking partner.
+Further, Swiss PaysafeCard subsidiary paysafecard.com Schweiz GmbH is a licensed financial intermediary in Switzerland and issuer of the product also in other countries, e.g. in Australia.

-In the United States, payment regulations require an external banking partner issuing paysafecard, a role assumed by The Bancorp Bank.
+In the United States, payment regulations require an external banking partner issuing PaysafeCard, a role assumed by The Bancorp Bank.

 Distribution

-In the beginning, paysafecard was sold as pre-printed scratchcard.
-Starting in 2002, paysafecard is usually sold as a printout called "eVoucher" by the company, a uniquely numbered receipt from an in-store sales terminal.
-Paysafecard is distributed country-wise by varying external partners, which is why also shop types offering paysafecard vary by country.
+In the beginning, PaysafeCard was sold as a pre-printed scratchcard.
+Starting in 2002, PaysafeCard was sold as a printout called "eVoucher" by the company, a uniquely numbered receipt from an in-store sales terminal.
+PaysafeCard is distributed countrywide by various external partners, which is why the types of shops offering PaysafeCard vary by country.
 Typical examples include newsagents, petrol stations, post offices, pharmacies, supermarkets, electrical retailers and vending machines.
-The world-wide number of points of sales sums up to 600,000.
+The worldwide number of points of sales is more than 600,000.

 Limitations

-Paysafecard has limitations manifesting especially when used for online gambling.
-Payments (thus also deposits in gambling accounts) with paysafecard are inherently limited to the amount of €1000; for classic paysafecard (not my paysafecard) this amount has been lowered to €250 in 2016 due to compliance regulations.
-Many other online payment methods allow a multiple of those amounts.
-Also, in contrast to other payment methods, accountless paysafecard does not enable a customer to withdraw money.
-However, a withdrawal to my paysafecard is possible and supported by several online casinos, with President of Global Gaming Zak Cutler emphasising that consumer protection and safety is a focus of its casino withdrawal offering.
+PaysafeCard has limitations manifesting especially when used for online gambling.
+Payments (deposits in gambling accounts) with PaysafeCard are limited to €1000; for classic PaysafeCard (not myPaysafe) this amount has been lowered to €250 in 2016 due to compliance with regulations.
+Some other online payment methods allow higher amounts.
+Also, a myPaysafe account is required to withdraw money from a gambling merchant.
+Withdrawals to myPaysafe accounts are supported by several online casinos, with Paysafe's President of Global Gaming, Zak Cutler, emphasising that consumer protection and safety is a focus of its casino withdrawal offering.

-Unlike credit cards, paysafecard does not give the opportunity to overdraw your fundings, which may be appreciated as a means of spending control.
+Unlike credit cards, PaysafeCard does not give the opportunity to overdraw user funds.

 Additional services

-The company offers supplementary services to classic paysafecard, especially in most countries an online account called my paysafecard to upload PINs and to do repeated payments more comfortably.
-At the payment checkout of a webshop, customers may choose between entering a PIN and signing in to their my paysafecard account.
-The account also includes a loyalty program called my PLUS - doing payments will earn you points that can be exchanged for different benefits.
+The company offers services to supplement the classic PaysafeCard.
+In most countries, an online account called myPaysafe lets users buy codes and carry out repeat payments more comfortably.
+At the checkout of a webshop, users may choose between entering a code and signing in to their myPaysafe account. myPaysafe also offers gift card purchases – users can use their balance to buy retail and entertainment gift cards from the likes of Amazon, Nintendo or H&M.

-In several countries, paysafecard also issues a prepaid paysafecard Mastercard.
+In several countries, PaysafeCard also issues a prepaid PaysafeCard Mastercard.

-Paysafecash
+In 2023, the company started offering a service called ‘Account & Card’, which provides a myPaysafe account with a virtual IBAN together with a physical or virtual prepaid card.
+The service lets users make SEPA transfers with their account balance but is only available in certain countries.